Skip to main content

 Bushra (L) and her family at a Syrian border crossing.
 They have no idea where they'll shelter in Syria.
 Photo: WFP/Ghazwan Jabasini

 Outside Syria’s capital Damascus, Bushra and her family have also received WFP and other humanitarian assistance.
-They escaped their Lebanese home by car amid spiraling smoke from the airstrikes.
+They escaped their Lebanese home by car amid spiralling smoke from the airstrikes.
 There was no time to gather even key identity documents.
 With the road near the border cratered by an airstrike, the family crossed into Syria by foot.

 “As soon as we left, our house was bombed,” Bushra says, “thank God, we were lucky to survive.”

 For the young mother and her husband, the journey home has stirred traumatic memories.
 Five years ago, they left Syria’s war-torn Deir Ezzor governorate, seeking refuge in Lebanon.
-Bushra found work there as a housekeeper, and her husband as a stone mason.
+Bushra found work there as a housekeeper, and her husband as a stonemason.
 Like Salma and her family, the couple and their two young sons received humanitarian assistance as refugees.

 In Syria, WFP's assistance is reaching tens of thousands of conflict-displaced people - like this family - but we need more funds to scale up our support.
 Photo: WFP/Hussam Al Saleh